Skip to main content

 Understanding what your rights are when a salesperson comes to your door can help protect you.

 If you do buy something, make sure the salesperson gives you a copy of the sales agreement.
-This will tell you:
+It should clearly tell you:

 It's ok to walk away